 What is body contouring?

-Body contouring is a surgical procedure to improve your overall body shape and appearance, generally focusing on contouring the waist, abdomen, thighs, buttocks, chest and arms.
+Body contouring is a surgical procedure our Specialist Plastic Surgeons perform in Perth, generally focusing on contouring the waist, abdomen, thighs, buttocks, chest and arms.
 Body contouring may include one, but in most cases a combination, of the following procedures:

 - Breast surgery (such as breast augmentation, breast lift, breast reduction, breast revision)

 - Abdominoplasty (also known as a tummy tuck)